stain/worldcupbingo/README.md

    to the other player's cards.
 (In a multi-site setup, you can instead choose to publish the generated HTML on the Intranet)
-6. As the competition progresses, players will tick off their losing teams (cheering for everyone on their board to drop out of the World Cup!).
+6. As the competition progresses, players will tick off their losing teams (cheering for everyone on their board to drop out of the Cup!).
 7. The winner(s) of the bingo are the first player(s) to complete their board according to their team's knockout.
 It is not the time of the physical completion of the board that matters (you do not need to arrive superearly